Dung24-6/Dung24-6/README.md

 _**I find hope in the darkest of days, and focus in the brightest.
 I do not judge the universe.**_

 Dalai Lama

+_**It isn't what happens to us that causes us to suffer; it's what we say to ourselves about what happens.**_

+Pema Chödrön